LPGA Tour returns to Singapore, Thailand for 2 events

 After the Thailand tournament, the LPGA Tour returns to the United States for the Pure Silk Championship at Williamsburg, Virginia.

-Current plans are to have the LPGA to return to Asia later this year — from mid-October to early November — for four tournaments in Shanghai, Busan, South Korea, Taipei, Taiwan and Shiga, Japan.
-All four tournaments were last played in the same period in 2019.
+Current plans are to have the LPGA return to Asia later this year — from mid-October to early November — for four tournaments in Shanghai, Busan, South Korea, Taipei, Taiwan and Shiga, Japan.
+All four tournaments were last played during the same period in 2019.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports